Oppidum: Location and type

 However, size and construction of oppida varied considerably.
 Typically oppida in Bohemia and Bavaria were much larger than those found in the north and west of France.
 A recent discovery reported in July 2025, reveales evidence of a large Celtic settlement near Hradec Králové in the Czech Republic, dating back to the La Tène period.
-It covers a large area in compare to other typical settlements in the region and likely served as a major economic and administrative center for the Celtic Boii tribe, whose name gave rise to “Bohemia.”
+It covers a large area in comparison to other typical settlements in the region and likely served as a major economic and administrative center for the Celtic Boii tribe, whose name gave rise to “Bohemia.”